mtolly/onyx/haskell/README.md

   * arkem (py360)
   * and many others!

-Onyx is free software via the GNU General Public License v3, see LICENSE.txt.
+Onyx is free software via the GNU General Public License v3; see LICENSE.txt.

 New versions and source at: https://github.com/mtolly/onyxite-customs/releases

-## Dependencies
+## Requirements

 Windows version requires .NET and (I think) the Visual C++ runtime.
 (If you can run Magma, you're good.)